Cervical Spinal Stenosis (Neck and Upper Back)

 Individuals who experience the above symptoms should make an appointment with a physician to get a proper diagnosis, as the symptoms of cervical spinal stenosis are often similar to those of other neck and back problems.
 During the diagnostic process, a physical examination will be performed and is usually accompanied by an X-ray, CT scan or MRI.

 Treatment for cervical spinal stenosis is similar to that of other spinal stenosis treatments, and usually begins conservatively with exercises to strengthen the neck and back, gentle stretching and rest.
 Some patients find relief through over-the-counter pain relievers and anti-inflammatory drugs, however many people try prescription medications or steroid injections, depending on the severity of the pain.

 When debilitating neck and back pain persists and conservative treatments fail to provide relief, surgery might be another option.
 There are minimally invasive, outpatient procedures available at Laser Spine Institute, offering the benefits of higher success rates, fewer side effects and shorter recovery times than traditional open back surgeries.
 The orthopedic surgeons at Laser Spine Institute perform effective, minimally invasive procedures that can help patients find relief from neck and back pain.

-To learn more about how Laser Spine Institute can help you reclaim the active life you were meant to live, contact us today to receive a complimentary initial consultation.
+To learn more about how Laser Spine Institute can help you reclaim the active life you were meant to live, contact us today to schedule your consultation.